 Miraculously, there’s one empty table and you swiftly claim it.
 Looking around the animated space, it’s impossible to say if it’s decades old, or a warm and welcoming new establishment.
 This was the vision for Etta, now perfectly at home in Brunswick East.

 We began with just one foundation element: the original black and grey speckled terrazzo floor of uncertain age.

-Around the bar stand tall and thin low-backed ‘Iva’ stools, named after their designer, Iva Foschia.
+Encircling the bar are tall and thin low-backed ‘Iva’ stools (named after Director Iva Foschia).
 A wide burgundy cushioned banquette is framed in bronze pearl steel, with room for patrons to sit either side.
 The walls throughout are unadorned.
-A mix of raw cement sheet, spaced to emphasise the shadow lines of the joins, or solid plaster with French wash to create a patina of soft aging.
+A mix of raw cement sheet, spaced to emphasise the shadow lines of the joins, or solid plaster with French wash to create a patina of soft ageing.

 The overall impression is of an animated space, a homage to the local area, familiar, comforting and welcoming.
 A place that exudes timeless authenticity and character that in truth did not exist before the project began.